SeLite/SeLite.github.io/ComponentsDependants.md

 Notes

 * Clipboard And Indent can work without [Settings](Settings).
 Then the default indentation step is 4 spaces.
-* [ExitConfirmationChecker](ExitConfirmationChecker) can be used either with or without [ExtraCommands](ExtraCommands).
+* [Exit Confirmation Checker] can be used either with or without [ExtraCommands](ExtraCommands).
 If used together, then it applies to Selenese defined in [ExtraCommands](ExtraCommands).
 * Miscellaneous, [Settings](Settings) and SQLite Connnection Manager can be used without Selenium IDE (as Javascript code modules).
-Then they don't require [ExtensionSequencer](ExtensionSequencer).
-However, if you want to use them within Selenium IDE, you need [ExtensionSequencer](ExtensionSequencer), too.
+Then they don't require [Extension Sequencer].
+However, if you want to use them within Selenium IDE, you need [Extension Sequencer], too.
 * Run All Favorites also requires [Favorites (Selenium IDE)](https://addons.mozilla.org/en-US/firefox/addon/favorites-selenium-ide/).
 * [Settings](Settings) can be used without DB Objects, but then you can't reload [script][script db]/vanilla[vanilla db]/[app DB] through GUI (as per {{navReloadingDatabases}}).